-The statutory scheme makes sense (1) to ensure review based on an administrative record made before the agency charged with implementation of the statute;(2) to ensure uniformity of decisionmaking because of uniform factfinding made by the agency; (3) to bring to bear the agency's expertise in engineering and other technical questions.
+The statutory scheme makes sense (1) to ensure review based on an administrative record made before the agency charged with implementation of the statute; (2) to ensure uniformity of decisionmaking because of uniform factfinding made by the agency; (3) to bring to bear the agency's expertise in engineering and other technical questions.
 If Fried had no way of obtaining judicial review of the regulations his case might be different.
 See Thunder Basin Coal Co. v.
 Reich, 510 U.S. 200, 212-13 (1994).
-But he could have obtained review by applying for a license and asking for a waiver of the regulations; rejection of his request would be permitted appeal to the circuit.
-Rather than follow the procedures established by law, he has attempted an end run.
+But he could have obtained review by applying for a license and asking for a waiver of the regulations; rejection of his request would have permitted appeal to the circuit.
+Rather than follow the procedures established by law, he has attempted an end run blocked by the statutory channels provided for constitutional claims.